NeuroshimaHexPL/hell-hounds/README.md

 Hell Hounds' turn.
 The Hell Hounds player draws two Battles and one Food module.
 There is already one Speed module and a damaged Mutant on the board which currently has no chance of damaging the Borgo HQ, since it will be killed in Initiative 2.

+The Swap Zone is marked by the colored spaces.

 ![](manual/swap-2.png)

 Since the Mutant is in the Swap Zone, the Hell Hounds player may use the Swap ability to take the Mutant back on their hand and play the Food module in its place.
 (The damage counter is discarded.)